Everything You Need to Know About the Eurovision Song Contest

 Switzerland’s She Got Me, another fun song that I know will be on repeat all summer.

 And Azerbaijan’s Truth, performed by the sexy Chingiz (the staging is supposed to be fantastic)

 Are any of them likely to win?

-Unlikely, but this is Eurovision so you never know what combination of musical taste and nationalistic love (or hate) will give us a winner, but right now the odds-on favorite is from the Netherlands with Arcade.
+Unlikely, but this is Eurovision.
+You never know what combination of musical taste and nationalistic love (or hate) will give us a winner.
+But, right now the odds-on favorite is from the Netherlands with Arcade.

 Who is your favorite song past or present?
 Are you going to watch Eurovision?
 Comment below and let me know!

 |Read more about my adapted viewing habits: Tuesday Morning Football – Watching Sports and Living Abroad